-See the article amazing Inference Performance with Intel® Xeon® Scalable Processors for more details on recent performance accelerations.
+See the article Amazing Inference Performance with Intel® Xeon® Scalable Processors and Apache* MXNet* v1.5.0 Gets a Lift with Intel® DL Boost for more details on recent performance accelerations.

-Developers can easily install MXNet from its official documentation website.
+Developers can easily install MXNet according to its Installation Guide.

 As shown in the following screenshot, the current version and preview versions all are provided.
-Developers can also choose to install the binary from anaconda, pip or build from source for CPU.
-Python* 2.7, Python 3.5 to 3.7 and C++ are supported based your OS: Linux*, MacOS* and Windows*.
+Developers can also choose to install the binary from Anaconda, PIP or build from source for CPU.
+Python, Java and C++ are supported based your OS: Linux*, MacOS* and Windows*.

 Intel® Math Kernel Library for Deep Neural Networks (Intel® MKL-DNN) is designed to accelerate the neural network computation.
-It was optimized for Intel processors with Intel® AVX-512, Intel® AVX-2, and Intel® Streaming SIMD Extensions 4.2 (Intel® SSE4.2) instructions and will deliver maximum performance of Deep learning application in CPU.
-As Intel and MXNet community works closely to make MXNet have MKL-DNN acceleration support enabled on CPU1 by default, users can get performance benefit on Intel platform without additional installation steps.
+It was optimized for Intel processors with Intel® AVX-512, Intel® AVX-2, and Intel® Streaming SIMD Extensions 4.2 (Intel® SSE4.2) instructions and will deliver the maximum performance of deep learning application in CPU.
+As Intel and MXNet community works closely to make MXNet have Intel® MKL-DNN acceleration enabled on CPU1 by default, users can get the performance benefit on Intel platform without additional installation steps.

-MXNet provides PyPI packages with Intel MKL-DNN optimization in multiple options.
-The version with suffix mkl will be much faster when running on Intel hardware.
+MXNet provides PyPI packages with Intel® MKL-DNN optimization in multiple options.
+The version with suffix mkl will be much faster when running on Intel CPU.
 Check the chart below for details.

-User can install mxnet-mkl on CPU python environment by the below command:
+User can install mxnet-mkl in the python environment on Intel® CPU using the command below:

 > pip install mxnet-mkl

-The MXNet package will be installed to your python path, i.e. under Windows, the directory is:
+The MXNet package will be installed to your python path.
+For example, the directory under Windows* is:

-and under Linux with Anaconda3 environment, the directory is:
+and the directory under Linux* with Anaconda3 environment is:

-Once Intel optimized MXNet is installed, to make sure the Intel MKL-DNN optimizations are present, running the below command and it shall print "True" out.
+Once Intel optimized MXNet has been installed, to make sure the Intel® MKL-DNN optimizations are enabled, running the below command and it shall print "True" out.

-A better training and inference performance is expected to be achieved on Intel® Architecture CPUs with MXNet built with Intel MKL-DNN on multiple operating system, including Linux, Windows and MacOS.
-Once user has installed mxnet-mkl, user can start a simple MXNET python code with a single convolution layer and verify if the MKL-DNN backend works.
+A better training and inference performance is expected to be achieved on Intel® CPUs with MXNet built with Intel® MKL-DNN on multiple operating system, including Linux*, Windows* and MacOS*.
+Once user has installed mxnet-mkl, user can start a simple MXNet python code with a single convolution layer and verify if the MKL-DNN backend works.

-More detailed debugging and profiling information can be logged by setting the environment variable MKLDNN_VERBOSE:
+More details about debugging and profiling can be logged by setting the environment variable MKLDNN_VERBOSE:

-For example, by running the code snippet above, the following debugging logs is printed out and it provides more insights on Intel MKL-DNN primitives convolution and reorder.
+For example, by running the code snippet above, the following debugging logs are printed out and it provides more insights on Intel® MKL-DNN primitives convolution and reorder.
 That includes: memory layout, infer shape and the time cost of primitive execution.

 mkldnn_verbose,exec,reorder,jit:uni,undef,<a></a>in:f32_nchw out:f32_nChw16c,num:1,32x32x256x256,6.47681 mkldnn_verbose,exec,reorder,jit:uni,undef,in:f32_oihw out:f32_OIhw16i16o,num:1,32x32x3x3,0.0429688 mkldnn_verbose,exec,convolution,jit:avx512_common,forward_inference,fsrc:nChw16c fwei:OIhw16i16o fbia:undef fdst:nChw16c,alg:convolution_direct,mb32_g1ic32oc32_ih256oh256kh3sh1dh0ph1_iw256ow256kw3sw1dw0pw1,9.98193 mkldnn_verbose,exec,reorder,jit:uni,undef,in:f32_oihw out:f32_OIhw16i16o,num:1,32x32x3x3,0.0510254 mkldnn_verbose,exec,reorder,jit:uni,undef,in:f32_nChw16c out:f32_nchw,num:1,32x32x256x256,20.4819